sgebregiorgis/Senait-Gebregiorgis/Resume.md

 ## Skills
 - Skilled analyst with a passion for identifying trends in complex systems
--	Anticipate clients needs to provide outstanding direct and indirect customer service
+-	Anticipate client's needs to provide outstanding direct and indirect customer service
 -	Establish clear lines of communication to ensure successful project completion
 -	Ability to maintain composure in high-stress situations by prioritizing tasks efficiently
 -	Identify problem areas to resolve underlying issues rather than the symptoms